Order online pickup in store Download Our

 Parts Authority intends to:

-Parts Authority has participated in CDP private markets pilot to help establish benchmarks for private companies looking to assess climate-specific risks and opportunities; and intends to calculate and report on our Scope 1 and 2 emissions by 2024.
+Participated in the CDP private markets pilot to help establish benchmarks for private companies to assess climate-specific risks and opportunities; and has calculated and reported on our Scope 1 and 2 emissions since 2022.